 [1] The Organisation for Economic Co-operation and Development (OECD) recently reported that the “disciplinary climate” in Australian schools is among the “least favourable” in the world, while a Senate enquiry is currently investing the ‘issue of increasing disruption in Australian classrooms”.

 10. We do a lot of sport.
 Sport is timetabled each and every day.
-Our experience is that physical activity pays a significant dividend: problematic behaviour is reduced, connections enhanced, a greater understanding of inner-strength gained, focus improved, fidgets diminish and engagement with schoolwork is enhanced.
+Our experience is that physical activity pays a significant dividend: energy is expended, fitness enhanced, teamwork built, focused improved and a lot of fun had.

 13. We do not shy away from providing honest feedback to children (and their parents).
 Unstructured experiences, such as outings and camps, allow us to see how children conduct themselves on their own terms, and provides teachers with the opportunity to encourage (or discourage) certain behaviours in the moment.